-.
-Therefore industrial processes are more inclined to report DF with regard to total gamma or total beta activity, where an overall concentration is more easily determined.
-Otherwise, to be precise, each particular contaminant, or fission product, should be measured and quantified.
-Typically blanket DF values, with no reference towards specific contaminants or method are listed.
-This is a problem, because DFoverall is a strong function of the pool of contaminants used for the calculation.
+where J is the number of contaminant species.
+Industrial processes typically report DFs with regard to total gamma or total beta activity since these are readily determined; otherwise, each contaminant must be quantified.
+In practice, DFoverall is a strong function of the pool of contaminants used for the calculation.

-Equation 4 Over-all decontamination factor.